facelessuser/wcmatch/docs/src/markdown/wcmatch.md

 !!! danger "Removed in 3.0"
     `show_hidden` and `recursive` were removed to provide a more consistent interface.
 Hidden files and recursion can be enabled via the [`HIDDEN`](#wcmatchhidden) and [`RECURSIVE`](#wcmatchrecursive) flag respectively.

+!!! new "New 6.0"
+    `limit` was added in 6.0.

+### Multi-Pattern Limits

+The `WcMatch` class allow expanding a pattern into multiple patterns by using `|` and by using [`BRACE`](#wcmatchbrace).
+The number of allowed patterns is limited `1000`, but you can raise or lower this limit via the keyword option `limit`.
+If you set `limit` to `0`, there will be no limit.

+!!! new "New 6.0"
+    The imposed pattern limit and corresponding `limit` option was introduced in 6.0.

 ### Examples